 These models, for example made with an injection moulding machine, have the same measurements as the final metal part (positive model).
 Normally more than one part is casted in a single cycle.
 For that reason the wax or polymer model gets connected to a gaiting system (casting pit).
 In the next the casting pit gets bathed in slurry and sanded afterwards.
 This process will be repeated until the ceramic layer gets thick enough.

-Then the wax or the polymer needs to be removed from the ceramic mould.
-To do that the mould gets heated up in an autoclave oven.
-The material in the mould melts and runs out.
-(Other materials, like foamed polystyrene will be removed by pouring the metallic melt in the mould – Warning: Gas formation leads to qualitative disadvantages.)
+Then the wax or the polymer needs to be removed from the ceramic mold.
+To do that the mold gets heated up in an autoclave oven.
+The material in the mold melts and runs out.
+(Other materials, like foamed polystyrene will be removed by pouring the metallic melt in the mold – Warning: Gas formation leads to qualitative disadvantages.)

-After the removal of the model material the burning of the ceramic mould takes place at temperatures above 1000°C. Then the molten metal gets casted in the mould while it is still warm.
+After the removal of the model material the burning of the ceramic mold takes place at temperatures above 1000°C. Then the molten metal gets casted in the mold while it is still warm.
 This process is still manual.
 Now the material cools down and gets in the requested shape.
-After the cooling process the ceramic mould gets destroyed to get to the part.
+After the cooling process the ceramic mold gets destroyed to get to the part.
 Lastly the part gets cut of the casting pit and the sprue gets polished.

 In the following the process of the investment casting method is shown step by step: